The0Marlinator/Advent-Of-Code/README.md

 The annotation processor in the respective module should pick it up when the project is building and it should directly be available.

 ## Actions
-There is an action in this repository which will cause github to run and build this projecy on a push or merge
+There is an action in this repository which will cause github to run and build this project on a push or merge.